 PHP memory_limit is per-script, just as a highway speed limit is per-vehicle.
-What happens when a web host blames PHP memory_limit setting for memory usage issues on a Linux web server.
 For example, although PHP’s memory limit may be set high to 1GB, that does not mean that scripts will pile up to use that 1GB.
 Let’s take a quick look at understanding PHP’s memory_limit setting.